Updated Through May 8, 2020

 Maple Valley Farmers’ Market – The GMVUAC was previously selected by the MVFM to be a stakeholder member of its Board.
 On May 7, 2018, and based on the Council’s prior history of support for the establishment of the MVFM, the GMVUAC’s Council voted to approve its stakeholder membership on the MVFM’s Board together with the recommendation that such membership be a Focal Point under the GMVUAC Bylaws.
 The initial Member selected by the Chair to oversee this Focal Point is Luke Hansen.
 This Member will attend the MVFM’s Board meetings and, with appropriate authority as may be necessary from time to time, exercise GMVUAC’s voting rights regarding and relating to any matter the MVFM’s Board may wish to implement for the benefit of the greater Maple Valley area community and consistent with GMVUAC’s Charter and Mission.
 Visit the MVFM’s website: Maple Valley Farmers’ Market

-The Council conducts all its business through its four major subject-matter Committees–Economic Development, Environment, Growth Management, or Transportation.
-Committes address issues by conducting fact-finding, interacting with the Public and government agencies, and preparing reports, etc. for full Council review and approval before Public release.
+The Council conducts all its business through its three major subject-matter Committees–Environment, Growth Management, or Transportation and an Ad Hoc Economic Development Committee.
+These committees address issues by conducting fact-finding, interacting with the Public and government agencies, and preparing reports, etc. for full Council review and approval before Public release.
+Standing Committees are: Executive, Public Relations, and Train Show.
+Descriptions of the mission, membership, and work of all committees can be found on respective committee webpages.

 Under the Council Bylaws, each Council Member is required to participate on at least one major subject-matter Committee and at least one other position: Standing Committee (Executive, Public Relations, or Train Show), Ad Hoc Committee, or Focal Point.
 “Ad Hoc Committee” is a short-term work group as may be designated from time to time by the Council Chair upon recommendation of any Member, other Committee, or the Council, and assigned special projects outside the jurisdiction of any existing Committee and report to the Council its recommendation(s) for possible future action.
 Members may volunteer to serve on an Ad Hoc Committee and, thus, assume the responsibilities thereof assigned by the Council Chair.

-Here is a Matrix showing all Council Officers, Focal Points, and Committee Members: Officers-FPs-Committees Matrix–1 10 2020
+Here is a Matrix showing all Council Officers, Focal Points, and Committee Members: Officers-FPs-Committees Matrix–3 5 2020

 The GMVUAC serves the residents of unincorporated King County living in the Tahoma School District No. 409 (outside the city limits of Maple Valley).
 Our Washington nonprofit corporation was established in 1977; we serve a population of 16,100 (2010 Census); and our service area is 116 sq mi.
 Below is a map of our Service Area and the four Community Areas: